Khao Yai National Park Tour from Bangkok – Full Day

 Image

 Starting with an early call time, we’ll pick you up from your accommodation before beginning the 3-hour journey northeast.
-We’ll have a quick stop at The Birder’s Lodge to grab some coffee before heading to one of the largest national parks in Thailand.

 At Khao Yai National Park, a UNESCO World Heritage Site, we’ll traverse one of the many nature trails, admiring the local flora and fauna.
 As it is one of the oldest national parks in the country, you’ll find all kinds of animals – from mammals and reptiles to birds and insects – in the area.
 If we’re really lucky, we may just spot a herd of elephants nearby.